 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-Hilton Honors points are among the easiest to earn in our hobby, due in part to big bonuses on cards like the Hilton Honors American Express Ascend Card, The Hilton Honors American Express Business Card, Hilton Honors Aspire Card from American Express, and the Hilton Honors American Express Card.
-I’ve had a Hilton card in my wallet for many years and enjoyed incredible stays at properties like the Conrad Tokyo and Hilton Hawaiian Village – for free.
+Hilton Honors points are among the easiest to earn in our hobby, due in part to big bonuses on cards like the Hilton Honors American Express Surpass® Card, Hilton Honors Aspire Card from American Express, and the Hilton Honors American Express Card.
+I’ve had a Hilton card in my wallet for many years and enjoyed incredible stays at properties like the Waldorf Astoria Grand Wailea — for free.

 While Hilton points aren’t worth as much as other hotel points, like Hyatt’s, you can still get tremendous value by redeeming them for hotel stays at 5,000+ properties in over 100 countries and territories.
-So it’s likely you’ll be able to find a Hilton brand hotel just about anywhere you go.
+It’s likely you’ll be able to find a Hilton brand hotel just about anywhere you go.